Social Anxiety

 In this blog post, I walk you through 3 exposure therapy techniques for social anxiety, with an entire walkthrough of my preferred and recommended one.

 I went from being scared to ask a question out loud to hosting summits online.
-I love coffee, french crepes, and working from home.
-My mission?
-Help others build their social confidence to make friends, have conversations, and be comfortable around people!
+I love coffee, French crepes, and working from home.

 Like what you see here?